offen/offen_ynh/README.md

 ## Configuration

-Accounts and users can be managed from within Offen's admin panel.
+Accounts and users can be managed from within Offen Fair Web Analytics's admin panel.

 ## Documentation